jagorn/MEA-Analysis/README.md

 With this package you can process raw files and the spike-sorting results from spyking circus.
 You can analyze the responses to visual stimuli to compute receptive fields, psths, type your cells, and generate plots.

+## Tutorials:
+Tutorials can be found [here](https://www.youtube.com/channel/UCxaEuitgCXIFZsrha0Cd24w) or in the tutorials folder in this repository.

 # Installation

 ## Installation and Configuration